Lawmakers examine FAA response to aviation noise, say more public outreach is needed

-“We’ve got to be much more serious about using, rather than just waiting, for new technology,” said Rep. Stephen F. Lynch, (D-Mass.), whose district is home to Boston’s Logan International Airport.
+“We’ve got to be much more serious about using, rather than just waiting, for new technology,” said Rep. Stephen F. Lynch (D-Mass.), whose district is home to Boston’s Logan International Airport.
 “We have answers that are available now.”

 Aircraft noise issues have garnered more attention in recent years as the FAA has implemented NextGen, a multibillion-dollar effort to modernize the nation’s air traffic control system.